jaymody/rrt/README.md

 # Rust Ray Tracer (rrt)

-A ray tracer built in Rust that can run in your browser via WebAssembly.
+A ray tracer built in Rust that can run in your browser via WebAssembly ([demo](https://rrt-jaymody.vercel.app)).

 ![demo](demo.gif)